gvwilson/thirdbit/src/fiction/santas/index.md

 Finner spun around.
-A single elf dressed in black hung in the rigging of the foresail, a blowgun in its hand.
+A single elf dressed in black hung in the rigging of the foresail, a blowgun in der hand.
-The elf caught Finner's eye and grinned as it pulled another dart from the pouch on its belt and put it between its teeth.
+The elf caught Finner's eye and grinned as de pulled another dart from the pouch on der belt and put it between der teeth.
-It raised the blowgun to its lips and took aim.
+De raised the blowgun to der lips and took aim.

 Afterward,
 Finner could never remember actually drawing the ray gun.
 It was just suddenly there in his hand.
-A single brilliant bolt of green punched a smoldering hole in the foresail just a few inches from the elf's head.
+A single brilliant bolt of green punched a smoldering hole in the foresail an inch from the elf's head.
 "Bwah!?" the elf tried to say, then, "Uh oh."
-It glared accusingly at Finner, spat out the dart it had just swallowed, and sagged in the rigging like a straw doll hanging forgotten in a tired child's hand.
+De glared accusingly at Finner, spat out the dart de had just swallowed, and sagged in the rigging like a straw doll hanging forgotten in a tired child's hand.